Employment

 Reasons for absence where the "job attachment" requires further testing include, among others: parental leave, educational leave, care for others, other personal absences, strikes or lockouts, reduction in economic activity (e.g. temporary lay-off, slack work), disorganisation or suspension of work (e.g. due to bad weather, mechanical, electrical or communication breakdown, problems with information and communication technology, shortage of raw materials or fuels).
 For these reasons, a further test of receipt of remuneration and/or a duration threshold should be used.

-The duration threshold should be, in general, not greater than three months taking into account periods of statutory leave entitlement specified by legislation or commonly practiced, and/or the length of the employment season so as to permit the monitoring of seasonal patterns.
+The duration threshold should be, in general, not greater than three months taking into account periods of statutory leave entitlement specified by legislation or commonly practised, and/or the length of the employment season so as to permit the monitoring of seasonal patterns.
 Where the return to employment in the same economic unit is guaranteed, this threshold may be greater than three months.
 For operational purposes, where the total duration of the absence is not known, the elapsed duration may be used.

-Definitions used in ABS household surveys
+ABS household surveys

 Labour Force Survey